 Not only does this curl-inducing mousse offer you heat protection, but it also gives your hair fabulous bounce and volume.
 Did we forget to mention it also has frizz-fighting properties, too?
 It has won over our hearts and our hair!

-Without enough hydration, ladies with this curl type may experience issues with frizz, dryness and a lack of mane definition, so a leave-in conditioner is a must have.
+Due to the unique shape of your curls, natural oils from your scalp find it difficult to get to the ends of your hair.
+And without enough hydration, you may experience issues with frizz, dryness and a lack of mane definition, so a leave-in conditioner is a must-have.

 Type 3B hair tends to look as though spiral curls have been stretched out, without a defined pattern throughout.
 Since this natural hair type has a lot more volume and body (something many of us can only dream of), it can easily become dry and dull.